SerchMat/CS-370-Current-Emerging-Trends-in-Computer-Science/README.md

 ### How do I approach a problem as a computer scientist?
 My first step is to gather data on the problem and understand it better.
 Once I have a better understanding of the problem, I try to understand the final solution that I am trying to find.
 Doing so allows me to gain insights into what potential steps I would need to take to reach that solution.
 Finally, I plan out the steps I am going to take to reach the solution and the research I will need to do.

+### What are my ethical responsibilities to the end user and the organization?
+The ethical responsibilities that we have to the end users and the organizations are that we need to ensure their privacy and confidentiality are not affected.
+We would need to implement the appropriate security measures to only collect or store data with consent.
+We would need to develop and maintain a secure system that will protect them from cyber threats, data breaches, and unauthorized access.
+To the organizations, we would need to be honest about our capabilities, and qualifications, while informing them of any potential risks or limitations of the code we developed.
+We need to work effectively with other team members while being open and accepting of different social backgrounds, ideas, and beliefs.